drwhut/tabletop-club/docs/general/running_a_server.rst

 4. Run the server by double-clicking the executable in ``OTServer``, and make sure that after the assets have been imported you can see the table in-game.

-5. You can close the server by clicking "Menu > Quit to desktop".
+5. You can close the server by clicking :guilabel:`Menu` > :guilabel:`Quit to desktop`.

 From Linux / \*BSD